nwheels-io/NWheels/README.md

 - **Where will they run?** Server-side will run on Linux, Windows, OS X; client side will run on web browsers, mobile devices, Windows/Linux/OS X desktops, Smart TV and IVR platforms.

 - **Clouds?** Yes, any compatible IaaS will be supported.
-Unless explicitly specified, no dependencies on concrete vendor PaaS will be included.
-Thus for example, a mission-critical software system will be able to run on Azure with disaster recovery on AWS and Google Cloud.
+NWheels comes with its own runtime platform, and unless explicitly specified, no dependencies on concrete vendor PaaS will be included.
+Thus for example, mission-critical software will be able to run on Azure with disaster recovery on AWS and Google Cloud.
+[Learn more: scalability & availability foundation](https://github.com/felix-b/NWheels/wiki/platform-scalability-overview).

 - **High-end SLA?** Yes, 24x7 availability, automatic failover, elastic scalability, low-latency, high-throughput applications will be supported.